UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/functions.md

 | Challenge 2 | Working with Arrays |
 | :--- | :--- |
 | 1 | Create a new project.
-Within the main() function add a for loop that runs through an array of integers such that it adds up all the values and stores the result in the variable `total`.
+Within the `main()` function, add a for loop that runs through an array of integers such that it adds up all the values and stores the result in the variable `total`.
 Print out the total to the terminal

 ```C++
 int main()